shvirat/python-programs/README.md

-# python-programs
+# Python Programs
-Here are some basic programs written in Python programming language.
+Here are some basic programs written in the Python programming language.